 Apex Resources Inc. (the "Company" or "Apex"), incorporated in British Columbia, is a public company listed on the TSX Venture Exchange ("TSX-V") and trading under the symbol APX.
-The Company changed its name from Sultan Minerals Inc. to Apex Resources Inc. on July 15, 2016.
 The address of the Company's corporate office and its principal place of business is 1066 West Hastings Street, Suite 2000, Vancouver, British Columbia, Canada.